-Hexagon defends delay in disclosing CEO investigation
+Hexagon CEO was under arrest during results call, investors unaware

-STOCKHOLM Swedish measurement technology and software firm Hexagon (HEXAb.ST) defended the time it took to announce the arrest of its Chief Executive Ola Rollen over alleged insider trading in Norway.
+STOCKHOLM (Reuters) - Swedish measurement technology firm Hexagon (HEXAb.ST) has defended the time it took to announce the arrest of its chief executive for alleged insider trading after it came to light he was under arrest during last week's earnings call with analysts.

+After being detained in Sweden on Oct.
+26, Ola Rollen was allowed by the Swedish Economic Crime Authority to present Hexagon's third-quarter results in a conference call on Oct.
+28, the agency told Reuters on Tuesday, adding two of its police officers were with Rollen during the call.

+Analysts on the call were not told Rollen had been arrested or that police were in the room.
+Rollen canceled a planned telephone call with media, including Reuters, on the same day.

-The company said on Monday that Norway's economic crime authority had accused Rollen of insider trading in connection with an investment in Norwegian company Next Biometrics ASA (NEXT.OL) in October last year, a transaction which did not involve Hexagon.
+The company announced only on Monday, Oct.
+31 that Norway's economic crime authority had accused its CEO of insider trading in connection with an investment in Norwegian company Next Biometrics ASA (NEXT.OL) in October last year, a transaction which did not involve Hexagon.

 Rollen, who is now being held in Oslo, has denied wrongdoing in a statement issued by his lawyers.